Spanish Community Interpreting Certificate

-This Spanish-English professional certificate is designed as a hybrid, low-residency, six-month program.
-Training begins with an online, four-week module in October, continues with an online module throughout the Spring, and culminates in a seven-week summer module back in Monterey.
+This Spanish-English professional certificate is designed as a hybrid, low-residency, ten-month program.
+Training begins with online modules in October, and culminates in a seven-week on-site summer module in Monterey.
 Ideal candidates have a BA, strong bilingual and bicultural skills, and are interested in using their language and cultural background as community interpreters in legal, medical, social service and educational environments.

 This certificate program at the Institute is distinguished for its nationally-known faculty, who offer participants a solid foundation in written translation, sight translation, consecutive dialogue interpreting and simultaneous interpreting.
 Participants will build professional and linguistic knowledge needed for the fields of legal, medical, social service and educational interpreting and will be prepared to take certification exams in the relevant sectors.

 For those pursuing a degree in Spanish Translation & Interpretation at the Institute, a specialization in Community Interpreting is available.